myersg86/digitalocean-x2go-ubuntu-1804/do-x2go-ubuntumate1804.md

 For a variety of legitimate reasons, most servers don't use or have any need for a graphical user interface.
 In some use cases however it can be helpful or desirable to have a lightweight desktop enviornment accessible from anywhere you have an internet connection.

-The typical solution to interacting with a graphical interface on a remote computer running Linux  is Virtual Network Computing (VNC)., VNC connections are notioursly sluggish and can seem unresponsive on slow connections.
-Setting VNC servers up to allow encrypted remote access also requires a lot of configuration.
+The typical solution to interacting with a GUI(graphical user interface) on a remote Linux desktop running is Virtual Network Computing (VNC).
+Unfortunately VNC connections can be sluggish or unresponsive and most VNC server packages available require signifigant tweaking in order to run them securely on the internet.
 X2Go was created as a solution to this problem.

-X2Go uses the nx library originally developed by NoMachine.
 Latency intensive parts of X-forwarding have worked around by creating a proxy on each side of the network connection and sending compressed updates back and forth.
+Simply put,

 In contrast, X2Go provides several advantages:
 - X2Go doesn't require complex manual configuration.